Analisa1984/dovenity-spa/README.md

 - A foods and drinks page had been started but due to time contraints this had to be halted.

+- This product has not had user acceptance testing and this would be advisable for regular business projects.

 ## Acknowlegements:

+1. I thank God Almighty.
+2. Code Institute and all staff for all lectures and learning materials provided throughout the course thus far.
+3. Bootstrap 5 doc in learning how to add classes and other elements.
+4. Unsplash for use of all royalty free images on the design of this webpage.
+5. Pexels.com for use of royalty free video for Grantley Hall.
+6. Figma software for free usage to create wireframes.

+### Thank You for reviewing this product!